-Morrison has said she likes to know the ending of her books early on, and to write them down once she does.
+Morrison said she liked to know the ending of her books early on, and to write them down once she does.
 With Beloved, she wrote the ending about a quarter of the way in.
 "You are forced into having a certain kind of language that will keep the reader asking questions," she told author Carolyn Denard in Toni Morrison: Conversations.

 To help readers understand the particulars of slavery, Morrison carefully researched historical documents and artifacts.
-One particular item she became fascinated with: the "bit" that masters would put in slaves' mouths as punishment.
+One particular item she became fascinated with was the "bit" that masters would put in slaves' mouths as punishment.
 She couldn’t find much in the way of pictures or descriptions, but she found enough to imagine the shame slaves would feel.
 In Beloved, Paul D. tells Sethe that a rooster smiled at him while he wore the bit, indicating that he felt lower than a barnyard animal.

 When accepting an award from the Unitarian Universalist Association in 1988, Morrison observed that there is no suitable memorial to slavery, "no small bench by the road."
 Inspired by this line, the Toni Morrison Society started the Bench by the Road Project to remedy the issue.
-Since 2006, the project has placed 15 benches in locations significant to the history of slavery and the Civil Rights movement, including Sullivan’s Island, South Carolina, which served as the point of entry for 40% of slaves brought to America.
+Since 2006, the project has placed 15 benches in locations significant to the history of slavery and the Civil Rights movement, including Sullivan’s Island, South Carolina, which served as the point of entry for 40 percent of slaves brought to America.

-After the snub, 48 African-American writers, including Maya Angelou, John Edgar Wideman and Henry Louis Gates, Jr., signed a letter that appeared in the New York Times Book Review.
+After the snub, 48 African-American writers, including Maya Angelou, John Edgar Wideman, and Henry Louis Gates, Jr., signed a letter that appeared in the New York Times Book Review.
 "For all of America, for all of American letters," the letter addressing Morrison read, "you have advanced the moral and artistic standards by which we must measure the daring and the love of our national imagination and our collective intelligence as a people."

 Between 2000 and 2009, Beloved ranked 26th on the American Library Association’s list of most banned/challenged books.
-A recent challenge in Fairfax County, Virginia, cited the novel as too intense for teenage readers, while another challenge in Michigan said the book was, incredibly, overly simplistic and pornographic.
+A 2013 challenge in Fairfax County, Virginia, cited the novel as too intense for teenage readers, while another challenge in Michigan said the book was, incredibly, overly simplistic and pornographic.
 Thankfully, both challenges were denied.

-Although she publicly claims otherwise, according to a New York magazine story, Morrison told friends she didn’t want Beloved made into a movie.
+Although she publicly claimed otherwise, according to a New York magazine story, Morrison told friends she didn’t want Beloved made into a movie.
 And she didn’t want Oprah Winfrey (who bought the film rights in 1988) to be in it.
 Nevertheless, the film came out in 1998 and was a total flop.